Clymer Hill

 Over the years the building was enlarged, a parsonage was added and various programs and activities

-Reformed ministers beginning with Adolphe Hesselink in 1846 have served the church in its 174 years of
+Reformed ministers, beginning with Adolphe Hesselink in 1846, have served the church in its 177 years of

-existence and at least 2 part-time interim pastors including our current one, Bill Greenwald.
+existence, and at least two part-time interim pastors including our current one, Bill Greenwald.